-These cells are capable of dividing and generating new oocytes which become new eggs.
+These cells are capable of dividing and generating new oocytes which then become new eggs.
 Advanced medical tools allow scientists to see how many times a cell has divided over its lifetime, and if conventional science stands true, all human eggs would have the same number of divisions, as all eggs should be present at birth.
-However, scientists have found that some of these cells have many more divisions which suggests that new eggs were forming over the women’s lifetimes.
+However, scientists have found that some of these cells have many more divisions which suggests that new eggs were forming over a woman’s lifetime.

 While the research is still in its infancy and has only been conducted on mice at this point, it suggests that fertility and egg development may continue long after birth.